-The powers-that-be want us to feel threatened by forces beyond our control (terrorists, shooters, bombers).
+The powers-that-be want us to feel threatened by forces beyond our control (terrorists, pandemics, mass shootings, etc.).

 They want us afraid and dependent on the government and its militarized armies for our safety and well-being.

 They want us distrustful of each other, divided by our prejudices, and at each other's throats.